The grounding for Continuum: Generic form of the patterns

-From now on, d-pattern may be arbitrary, and is determined by a collection $C_d$ of elementary parts (primitive objects) $a_1, \ a_2, \ ... \ a_l$; and an arbitrary relation $Adj_d$ (a connected graph) on these parts.
+In its generic form, the division and adjacency pattern inductively determines the adjacency relation (graph) on the objects (nodes) of $C_k$ for any $k$ that corresponds to $graph_k$ from the examples in the Section \ref{examples}.
+From now on, d-pattern may be arbitrary, and is determined by a collection $C_d$ of elementary parts (primitive objects) $a_1, \ a_2, \ \dots \ a_l$; and an arbitrary relation $Adj_d$ (a connected graph) on these parts.

-m-pattern that (along with d-pattern) determine the adjacency relation (denoted by $Adj_{C_k}$) for objects of $C_k$ for arbitrary $k$ also may be arbitrary.
+m-pattern that (along with d-pattern) determines the adjacency relation (denoted by $Adj_{C_k}$) for objects of $C_k$, for arbitrary $k$, also may be arbitrary.
+The only necessary condition is that the graph related to $Adj_{C_k}$ must be connected.
+Note that $Adj_{C_k}$ is symmetric, i.e. for any $x$ and $y$ in $C_k$, if $Adj_{C_k}(x;y)$, then $Adj_{C_k}(y;x)$.
+It is also convenient to assume that $Adj_{C_k}$ is reflexive, i.e. any $x$ is adjacent to itself, formally $Adj_{C_k}(x;x)$.

 The relation $Adj_{C_k}$ can be extended (by appropriate construction) to the type $C$, that is, to the relation $Adj_C$ in the following way.
-For any $x$ and $y$ of different length (say $n$ and $k$ respectively, and $n<k$), relation $Adj_C(x;y)$ holds if there is object $\bar{x}$ of length $k$ such that $x$ is a prefix (initial segment) of $\bar{x}$ and $Adj_{C_k}(\bar{x}; y)$ holds, i.e. $\bar{x}$ is of the same length as $y$ and is adjacent to $y$.
+For any $x$ and $y$ of different length (say $n$ and $k$ respectively, and $n<k$), relation $Adj_C(x;y)$ (as well as its symmetric version $Adj_C(y;x)$) holds if there is object $\bar{x}$ of length $k$ such that $x$ is a prefix (initial segment) of $\bar{x}$, and $Adj_{C_k}(\bar{x}; y)$ holds, i.e. $\bar{x}$ is of the same length as $y$ and is adjacent to $y$.

-Let us note that the definitions of d-pattern and m-pattern are so general that the resulting adjacency relation may be different than the adjacency of unit cubes.
-The only necessary condition imposed on the the patterns is that the corresponding adjacency relation on $C_k$, as a graph, must be connected for any $k$.
+Let us note that the above definitions of d-pattern and m-pattern are so general that the resulting adjacency relation, i.e. the sequence $(graph_0, graph_1, graph_2 , \dots graph_k, \dots )$, may be different than the adjacency relation for the unit cubes.
+The only necessary condition imposed on the patterns is that the corresponding adjacency relation on $C_k$, as $graph_k$, must be connected for any $k$.
 That is, the result of uniting all adjacent parts must be again the initial unit object $c_0$.

-Hence, any d-pattern and m-pattern determine relation $Adj_C: (C;C) \rightarrow Prop$.
-Note that the relation can be constructed within the framework introduced in \cite{TO}.